 - at the time of any proposed WHP (that is, the earliest stage that animals could graze)

 - at least one point in between (unless the above sampling times coincide)

 - at least one point after the sample taken at the proposed WHP.

 - For crops that are not failed or grazed crops, the residue sampling regime should in principle be similar to that described above with the following additional aspects:

 - The sampling of residues will be dependent on factors such as the persistence of the pesticide, its metabolism in the plant, whether it translocates, the use pattern and, most importantly, whether expected finite residues at harvest would have implications for trade.

-- A suggested regime could be: 1, 3, 5, 7, 14 and 28 days post-application for late season use of pesticides.
-If multiple applications of the pesticide are anticipated, a sample taken just prior to the final application would be of value.
+- A suggested regime could be: one, 3, 5, 7, 14 and 28 days post-application for late season use of pesticides.
+If multiple applications of the pesticide are anticipated, a sample taken just prior to the final application would be of value

 - Depletion to zero residue (to the limit of quantitation) will only be necessary if there are significant trade issues involving major export commodities (such as grains).
 Such depletion studies will not be required for all residue trials and should be conducted for only a representative portion of crops of any given crop group.

 Your submission should include proposals for the required WHP on produce, as well as in situations where a grazing WHP is needed.